MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/first-landing-zone.md

 ## Choosing a first landing zone

 Selection of the first landing zone depends on multiple variables.
-The following grid captures some of the options for first landing zones, along with variables which may drive the decision.
+The following grid captures some of the options for first landing zones, along with variables that may drive the decision.

 | Landing Zone                                 | Cloud experience  | Scale             | Discovery time | Production ready | Hybrid             | Sensitive data     | Mission critical   | Compliance         |
 |----------------------------------------------|-------------------|-------------------|----------------|------------------|--------------------|--------------------|--------------------|--------------------|